 Coordinator of Admissions Operations

-Leo is an Alumnus of the University of Maine at Augusta and can be found at the front desk in the Office of Admissions.
-He enjoys assisting students with the application process, enrolling in courses, and providing information regarding the many degree programs offered at UMA.
+Leo is an Alumnus of the University of Maine at Augusta’s Social Science program.
+He enjoys assisting students with the application process, discussing academic plans, and providing information regarding the many degree programs offered at UMA.

-Leo has lived in Augusta all his life and has been a board member of the Augusta Downtown Alliance since 2015.
+Leo has lived in Augusta all his life and was a board member of the Augusta Downtown Alliance from 2016 to 2020.
+Prior to that, he served on the Downtown Alliance Design Committee from 2012-2015.
 In his spare time, he enjoys hiking, biking, kayaking, and playing tennis.
-Leo graduated from UMA in 2010 but continues to take courses whenever he can.

 Please feel welcome to reach out to him with any questions you may have.